sequelize/website/docs/querying/select-methods.md

 - `rows` - an array of objects - the obtained records

 When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:
+When `group` is provided, the `findAndCountAll` method returns an object with two properties:

 - `count` - an array of objects - contains the count in each group and the projected attributes
 - `rows` - an array of objects - the obtained records